urgent-challenge/urgent2026/_pages/track2.md

 ## Evaluation

-Systems will be evaluated using correlation and error metrics — MSE (Mean Square Error), LCC (linear correlation coefficient), SRCC (Spearman’s rank correlation coefficient), and KTAU (Kendall’s tau) — between the predicted MOS and the provided MOS labels.
+Systems will be evaluated based on both correlation and error metrics between the predicted Mean Opinion Scores (MOS) and the ground-truth MOS labels.
+The following metrics will be used:

+- **Mean Squared Error (MSE)** – Measures the average squared difference between predicted and true MOS.

+- **Linear Correlation Coefficient (LCC)** – Assesses the strength of the linear relationship between predicted and true scores.

+- **Spearman’s Rank Correlation Coefficient (SRCC)** – Evaluates the monotonic relationship between rankings of predicted and true scores.

+- **Kendall’s Tau (KTAU)** – Measures the ordinal association between the predicted and true rankings.